The tree of happiness flowers and fruits most abundantly for the creative man

 Those who wander down the path to Wisdom, after many weary miles and many tiresome years, find that their path has led them back to their beginnings, to the simplicity that was their childhoods.

-There are three universals that stretch across every epoch, every nation, every culture, every faith – that man has fallen, that he must seek propitiation, and failing this, that he requires a Redeemer to stand.
+There are three universals that stretch across every epoch, every nation, every culture, every faith – that man has fallen, that he must seek propitiation, and failing this, that he requires a Redeemer.

 All that ever was, and all that ever will be, was conceived in ‘The Beginning’.
-From this great storehouse we requisition the Arts, we untangle the Science, we order Mathematics and petition Wisdom.
+From this great storehouse we requisition the Arts, we untangle the Sciences, we order Mathematics and petition Wisdom.

 Human knowledge is a mirror held-up to Creation, and we perceive and conceive in mere reflection.